British fashion brand Timbuktu accused of 'cultural appropriation' for trademarking 'Yoruba' - KESQ

 Isimi, whose center teaches young people to speak Yoruba, went on to accuse Timbuktu of “attempting to claim sole ownership of a birth right belonging to the people of another continent.”

-“I don’t think anybody should own ‘Yuruba,'” she added to CNN.
+“I don’t think anybody should own ‘Yoruba,'” she added to CNN.
 “I don’t think it should be allowed to happen.”

 The practice of trademarked words relating to specific cultures, languages and locations is widespread, and Timbuktu are far from the first company to register such a term.